 It felt like we were in a parallel universe, but it actually happened; Google officially announced the future of Apple devices from its own stage!
 In a scene we aren’t quite used to, the long-awaited comprehensive overhaul of Siri received an exceptional spotlight during the keynote of the Google Cloud Next ’26 conference.
-It seems the relationship between the two giants is no longer limited to fierce competition, but has evolved into a technical partnership that will change the way we interact with our daily devices.
+It seems the relationship between the two giants is no longer limited to fierce competition, but has transformed into a technical partnership that will change how we interact with our daily devices.

 Google is the Cloud Engine for Apple’s Upcoming Intelligence